iai-callgrind/iai-callgrind/README.md

 There's no difference (in this example) what makes benchmark runs and performance improvements of the benchmarked code even more comparable across systems.
-However, the above benchmarks are pretty clean and you'll most likely see some small differences in your own benchmarks.
+However, the above benchmarks are pretty clean and you'll most likely see some very small differences in your own benchmarks.

 #### Cleaner output of Valgrind's annotation tools